About the Human Library

 Our program may also be able to come to you

-If you are a community organisation and believe a visit by the Human Library would be of benefit to your client group, contact us.
+If you are a community organisation and believe a visit by the Human Library would be of benefit to your client group, contact us or request a booking online.
 We may be able to organise an event at your organisation location.